hkotek/hkotek.com/_posts/2023-2-27-altac-getting_started-worksheet.md

 comments: true
 permalink: /blog/altac-guided-self-reflection/
 categories:
-  - jobs, altac, getting started, skills
+  -
 tags:
-  - jobs, altac, getting started, skills
+  - jobs, altac, terminology, prep
 ---

 This post operationalizes the questions and discussion topics I introduced in my previous post on [**getting started with alt-ac jobs**](https://hkotek.com/blog/altac-get-started-exploring-options/).
 As I laid out in my post [**on job titles and job descriptions for social scientists**](https://hkotek.com/blog/altac-jobs-for-social-scientists/), there are lots of types of careers open to former academics, which make use of [**the many varied skills we develop through our degree programs**](https://hkotek.com/blog/altac-transferable_skills/).
 However, it can still be difficult to identify the types of jobs and skills that we want to engage with in a non-academic career.